2022 Portland Thorns FC season

-The 2022 Portland Thorns FC season is the team's tenth season as a professional women's soccer team.
+The 2022 Portland Thorns FC season was the team's tenth season as a professional women's soccer team.
 Thorns FC plays in the National Women's Soccer League, the top tier of women's soccer in the United States.

 Background

 In the wake of the 2021 NWSL abuse scandal, Thorns FC placed general manager Gavin Wilkinson on administrative leave from his role with the Thorns, but retained him as the president and general manager of the co-owned Portland Timbers.
 The team hired retired Thorns FC goalkeeper and Canadian international Karina LeBlanc as Gavin Wilkinson's replacement on November 2, 2021.

 Following the exit of head coach Mark Parsons to manage the Netherlands women's national football team, Thorns FC hired another of the club's former players during Riley's tenure, Rhian Wilkinson, as his replacement.
 Wilkinson had also played on the Canadian national team as a teammate of LeBlanc and longtime Thorns FC and Canadian team captain Christine Sinclair.
 After her playing career, Wilkinson had been an assistant coach for the Canadian and English national teams.